the-red-feather/thesis/P4/presentation/presentation.md

 # intro

+### *why is geo-computation important?* <br><br>

+Geo-computation is a process central to the whole field of GIS.
+The term 'geo-computation 'represents all types of computations performed on geographical datasets, from the calculation of an area of a polygon, to CRS transformations, or converting a raster dataset into a vectorized dataset.
+Almost all applications of GIS require geo-computation to an extend, as the raw data gathered from surveyance seldom corresponds to the precise information we wish to discover.
-*why is geo-computation important?* geo-computation is a process unanimous with the wider field of GIS. it involves the calculation or manipulation of geographical data.
-All applications of GIS, like ... , ... , ..  rely on geo-computation to be as performant and user-friendly as possible.
+This makes geo-computation a cornerstone of the entire field of GIS.
+All applications of GIS, be it ..., ... or, ..., rely on geo-computation to be fast, clear and reliable.

+### *What has happened to geo-computation?* <br><br>

+The quest of making geo-computation fast, clear and reliable, has seen research and development for decades, but is still an ongoing process.

 However, geo-computation is challenging due to the nature of geodata:
 - Big Data: The sizable nature of geodata makes geo-computation both computationally intensive and unwieldy.